 - Don’t be so ambitious about the surroundings.

-- Don’t overdo it with foods.
+- Don’t overdo it with food.
 Try to bring what you can consume.

-- Don’t plan to be in touch with the outside world, as in many places you may not find Wi-Fi accesses.
+- Don’t plan to be in touch with the outside world, as in many places you may not find Wi-Fi access.